Environmental, Social, Governance: ESG

 ESG, as a part of GRC, is performance and objectives done through actions, behaviors and transactions of the organization.
 If you are defining your organization’s ESG strategy, I encourage you to look at the GRC Capability Model and adapt it to your specific needs.
 As with any standard/framework, it is adjusted to your particular context.

-Technology plays a crucial role in delivering ESG.
+Technology plays a crucial role in delivering ESG and GRC integration.
 Organizations need a core ESG/GRC reporting and monitoring platform.
 However, this architecture needs to be as engaging for front-line employees as it is for the back-office subject matter experts.
 It needs to be highly configurable and adaptable to the ESG context of the organization.
 And it needs to be able to integrate with other business systems and external content/intelligence providers.

 Take the next step in ESG by starting a conversation with SAI360.
 Learn how our technology enables you to realize your ESG strategy.